dajesusmodz/m7-plugin-vuePRO/README.md

 Updating:
 Use the built-in updater service by pressing the 'Check for Updates' button in the side menu from the Start Page.

-Compress the following to .zip from 'main' for 'Bleeding Edge Release':
-* bg.png
-* logo.png
-* plugin.json
-* streampro.js
-* utils